Project to support the parliamentary administration

 As a follow-up to the support provided to the Parliamentary Institute, the SDC launched a new

 programme for the period 2019 to 2029 to support the Parliament of North Macedonia in its various functions.
 The programme focuses on three areas: institutional development, legislative controls and procedures, and relations with the public.
 The SPS will also participate in this project, although no concrete activities have been started as of yet.
+Following online-only contact due to the pandemic, an in-person workshop in the field of IT (Ticketing System) and another on how the North Macedonian and Swiss parliaments examine the financial budget and exercise oversight could be held in September 2021 in Skopje.
+Cooperation in these two areas is continuing.

 Swiss Parliament’s assessment mission for the Parliament of North Macedonia (May 2017)